-Before air calibration, for highest accuracy, enter the barometric pressure and relative humidity as in section 8.2.4.3 "Dissolved Oxygen Parameters" described
+Before air calibration, for highest accuracy, enter the barometric pressure as in section 8.2.1.6.

-Enter Oxygen Calibration mode as described in section 7.1 "Enter Calibration Mode".
+Enter Oxygen Calibration mode as described in section 7.1.

 A DO sensor calibration is always either a one point Air (Slope) or a Zero (Offset) calibration.
 A one point slope calibration is done in air and a one point offset calibration is done at 0 ppb DO.
-A one-point zero dissolved oxygen calibration is available but not normally recommended since zero DO is very hard to achieve.
+A one-point zero dissolved oxygen calibration is available but not normally recommended since zero DO is very hard to achieve uS/cm